-- (2) The employee's starting salary.
+- (1) A clear statement of the job description. - (2) The employee's starting salary.
 Starting salary offers for exempt positions shall be figured for a specified period, such as a two (2) week periodannual salary.
 Starting salary offers for non-exempt positions shall be figured at an hourly wage. - (3) The employee's job title. - (4) The employee's supervisor. - (5) Any relocation commitments, if applicable. - (6) South Ogden City's at-will employment policy. - (7) The employee's starting date. - (8)(6) The length of the employee's introductory period. - (9)(7) Notice that employment is contingent upon passing a background examination, drug tests, medical/physical examinations, etc. - Job Rejection Letters.
-Within five (5) working days after the job offer has been accepted, non-selected job applicants may be notified.
+Within five (5) working days after the job offer has The non-selected job applicants may be notified.
 Director Assistant City Manager may send a Job Rejection Letter to each job applicant not selected for a job opening. - Medical Examinations.
 Once South Ogden City has extended a conditional job offer to the job applicant, a medical interview or examination may be conducted by a health professional chosen by South Ogden City to determine a job applicant's ability to fulfill essential job related requirements.
 Only the Director of Administrative Services Assistant City Manager may authorize such interviews or physical examinations.
 All costs for required medical interviews or physical examinations will be borne by South Ogden City.
-The prospective employee must sign a written release of this information to South Ogden City. - Reinstatements.
-Employees reinstated into South Ogden City may maintain their C.B. original anniversary date for seniority and for those benefit programs governed by the anniversary date.
-The policy will be as follows: - (1) Layoffs.
-Employees who terminate because of reduction in work force will maintain
+The prospective employee must sign a written release of this information to South Ogden - Reinstatements.
+Employees reinstated into South Ogden City may maintain their

-South Ogden City | Amendment 002 December 15, JuneFebruary 15, 20220 2015 Amendment 002 their original anniversary date for seniority if they are re-employed by South Ogden City within one (1) year after date of termination.
+South Ogden City | Amendment 002 December 15, June February 15, 20220 2015 Amendment 002 original anniversary date for seniority and for those benefit programs governed by the anniversary date.
+The policy will be as follows:

 Commented [MD10]: Is there even value in having this in policy?
-If it's something that "may" be done, that also means is "may not" be done.
-I think this could be deleted.
+If it's something that "may" be done, that also means is 'may not" be done.
+I think this could be deleted

-Commented [DG11R10]: Generally we would not do it, but there could be a time where it is required because of an ADA accomodation
+Commented [DG11R10]: Generally we would not do it, but there could be a time where it is required because of an ADA accomodation.

-(2) Voluntary resignations.
+- (1) Layoffs.
+Employees who terminate because of reduction in work force will maintain their original anniversary date for seniority if they are re-employed by South Ogden City within one (1) year after date of termination. - (2) Voluntary resignations.
 Employees who voluntarily terminate their employment with South Ogden City will maintain their original anniversary date, subject to City Manager approval, if they are re-employed by South Ogden City within six months after date of termination.
 All reinstatements must be approved by the City Manager.

-D.C.
 Hiring New Employees.